act-rules/act-rules.github.io/_rules/element-lang-valid-de46e4.md

 ## Assumptions

-This rule assumes that the presence of a `lang` attribute is being used to comply to WCAG.
+- This rule assumes that the presence of a `lang` attribute is being used to comply to WCAG.
 This rule doesn't test if the attribute is needed to comply to WCAG.

+- This rule assumes that user agents and assistive technologies can programmatically determine [valid language subtags](#valid-language-subtag) even if these do not conform to the [BCP 47][] syntax.

+- This rule assumes that [grandfathered tags][] are not used as these will not be recognized as [valid language subtags](#valid-language-subtag).

 ## Accessibility Support